olivergreendev/coingecko-dashboard/README.md

 pnpm install
 ```

-3. Create a `.env.local` file in the root directory and add your environment variables:
+3. Create a `.env` file in the root directory and add your environment variables:
 ```env
 NEXT_PUBLIC_COINGECKO_API_KEY=your_api_key_here
 ```